About PUNCH Magazine Cartoon Archive

 How a sketchy idea of humour took off

 It was Punch which invented the cartoon as we know it today.
-One momentous day, very early in its life, Punch made a grim joke which accidentally changed the English language by giving a new meaning to an old word.
+One momentous day, Punch made a grim joke which accidentally changed the English language by giving a new meaning to an old word.
 The butt of the joke was an exhibition intended to help in the selection of new paintings and murals for the Houses of Parliament, then being rebuilt after the disastrous fire of 1834.
 Artists made their submissions in the form of cartoons – the original meaning of the word was a preliminary drawing for a work of art; a painting, a fresco, a tapestry.

 At the time, the most important part of the magazine was a full-page satirical drawing, known as The Big Cut, entitled 'Mr Punch’s Pencillings'.
 But in July 1843, The Big Cut was replaced for a week by the magazine’s own entry for the Parliamentary exhibition.